FACG5/Research/week-4/Engineering.md

  #  Modules
   ## Why is it a good idea to modularise your code ?
- * #### The more important benefit of modularizing is that Modularized code is easy to understand

- * #### By modularizing code, you can replace parts of it easily.
-However, that’s not the end of it.

- ## What are require and module.exports?

  *  #### The most important benefit of modularizing is that Modularized code is easy to understand.

  * #### By modularizing code, you can make the code reusable and you can replace parts of it easily witout affecting other parts of the code.

+ ## What are require and module.exports?

+require: it's used to load modules. which is why its return value is typically assigned to a variable:
 ```
 var misc = require('./misc');
 ```